 Significant industrial, commercial, and technological developments have generated tens of thousands of new jobs near the corridor.
-The continuous growth and development in the Reno/Sparks area is causing increased pressures on I-80.
+The continuous growth and development in the Reno/Sparks area is causing increased pressures on I-80, resulting in a 27% increase in traffic by 2050.
 As the second longest interstate highway in the United States, it provides a critical freight route between California and Utah.

 Furthermore, I-80 is essential for Northern Nevada mobility.
 The area between Reno/ Sparks and Fernley is rapidly developing.
-The most significant development, the Tahoe Reno Industrial Center (TRIC), encompasses 102,000 acres (approximately 160 square miles).
-This development is larger than the Reno/Sparks area (which cumulatively comprises 141.8 square miles), making the TRIC one of the largest industrial developments in the world.
+The most significant development, the Tahoe Reno Industrial Center (TRIC), encompasses approximately 160 square miles.
+This area is larger than the Reno/Sparks area (approximately 141.8 square miles), making the TRIC one of the largest industrial developments in the world.
 The TRIC has sold out with over 30,000 developable acres, slated to accommodate over 300 million square feet of building space (see Exhibit 2.1).
-Some of the major companies with land ownership in the TRIC include TESLA, Google, Blockchains, and Switch, with other companies and developments under construction or planned in or around the area. such as the Apple Data Center.
-The TRIC has created over 15,000 jobs and is estimated to produce 35,000 to 50,000 jobs in the next 20 years.
+Major companies with land ownership in the TRIC include TESLA, Google, Blockchains, and Switch, with others under construction or planned in or around the area, such as the Apple Data Center.
+The TRIC has created over 15,000 jobs and is estimated to produce 35,000 to 50,000 jobs in the next 20 years, resulting in 40,000 average annual daily trips by 2050.
+This increase in traffic will push the existing I-80 beyond its current capacity.
 In January 2023, TESLA announced they will be investing \$3.6 billion to expand their factory to include an additional 4 million square feet for electric semi-trucks and a battery factory.